-You’ll also notice comments within the Comments report.
-Everything can also be moderated from there.
+You’ll also notice that all comments can easily be moderated from the ‘Comments’ tab:

 If you next take a look at your account dashboard, you will notice that all comments which are published to your website via the widget are showing in the dashboard area at the bottom.
 As a test, flick the toggle switch on a recent comment to ‘off’.
 Return to your dashboard and you will see that that comment has disappeared from the dashboard.
 This also means it has disappeared from the public widget as well, and so it’s a good place to check what’s being exposed – by looking at your dashboard.

 Customizing the widget

 The final piece of the jigsaw, is to adjust the look of the real time widget you’ve just pasted into your website. iframes can be customized to certain dimensions as you can see below.
 You can also change the number of recent comments which have been left.

 So, if you have many hundreds of comments being left on on a weekly basis, you may want to have a longer webpage to display more of them.
 If you have only a small number of comments left on a weekly basis you can change this number to reflect this as well.

 The iframe below is live – feel free to embed it to try it out.
 You can see how to customize it below.

 iframe src="https://app.customerthermometer.com/?template=embed_chart&c=last_x_comments&w=600&h=400&u=52&m=d3719961&i=&x=5&lb=Latest%20CT%20Comments&cl=333" frameborder="0" scrolling="no" width="600" height="400"